5 benefits of virtual care

 How to find your virtual care benefits

 Depending on your benefit coverage, you may be able schedule a virtual visit with a local provider or have a virtual visit for primary care, therapy, specialty care or 24/7 with a national provider for urgent care or when your provider is not available.
-Sign in to your health plan account or call the number on your member ID card to check your benefits for virtual visit coverage.
+Sign in to your account or call the number on your member ID card to check your benefits for virtual visit coverage.

 6 steps to prepare for your virtual health care appointment